 The Central Pine Barrens of Long Island is a fire-adapted vegetative type that, in the absence of fire, will change in composition and structure and adversely affect other natural resources.
-The purpose of the BNL/Upton Reserve Prescribed Fire Program is 1) to use fire as a controlled, management tool for reducing available fuel, 2) to maintain fire-dependent communities such as pine barrens habitats and warm-season grasslands, and 3) to reduce or eliminate exotic nuisance vegetation.
-The Natural Resource Manager is the lead for developing and implementing the Annual Prescribed Fire Program, working in cooperation and coordination with BNL Fire Rescue and NYSDEC.
+The purpose of the BNL/Upton Reserve Prescribed Fire Program is 1) to use fire as a management tool for reducing available fuel, 2) to maintain fire-dependent communities such as pine barrens habitats and warm-season grasslands, and 3) to reduce or eliminate exotic nuisance vegetation.
+The Prescribed Fire Program Manager is the lead for developing and implementing the Prescribed Fire Program, working in cooperation and coordination with BNL Fire Rescue, Fire Protection Engineering, and other agencies.